woutervantol/SMA/README.md

 ## Points of improvement
 - [ ] Use MESA for the stellar evolution code
 - [ ] Tweak the star formation efficiency
+- [ ] Make the plummer sphere radius much bigger, how does this impact the results?

 ---
 ## Contributors: